nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ### Thematic Breaks in the Text Flow

-In circumstances where depth of structure is not amenable to structural markup using [^section^] elements, Suppliers are required to use the [^hr^] element to provide distinguishable paragraph-level thematic breaks in one of the following two ways:
+When [^section^] elements are not suitable for marking structural divisions, Suppliers must use the [^hr^] element to indicate paragraph-level thematic breaks in one of two ways:

 - `<hr class="emptyline"/>` indicates thematic breaks represented by a vertical space between paragraphs.
-- `<hr class="separator"/>` indicates thematic breaks represented by a visual marker such as an asterisk, horizontal rule or any other type of graphical symbol.
-The visual marker must not be rendered as content.
+- `<hr class="separator"/>` indicates thematic breaks represented by a visual marker such as an asterisk, horizontal rule or other graphical symbol.
+The visual marker must not be part of the HTML content.

 ### Language Tagging